sirarsalih/sirarsalih.github.io/README.md

 ### How to Add a New Post

-Simply add a new post to `/_posts/` with the following title format:
+Simply add a new post to the `_posts` folder with the following title format:

 ~~~yml
     YYYY-MM-DD-title-of-post